hTrap/dolftax.github.io/_posts/2014-05-13-Getting-started-with-Gaia.md

 Done!
 This will open Firefox.
 You can see Gaia along with the<a href="https://developer.mozilla.org/en/docs/Tools"> devtools</a>.
 Make changes to the code, see it live on a "refresh".

-Okay!
-Now, stop being lazy and get all [GOOD FIRST BUG]s <a href="http://www.joshmatthews.net/bugsahoy/?b2g=1">here</a>.

 <a name="end"></a>

 One last question!
 Have you got linux?
 The article is based on Linux.
-If no, <a href="http://jaipradeesh.github.io/arch/2014/05/06/Arch-Linux-Do-It-Yourself.html#sthash.KfcYbZUq.dpbs">here</a> then.
-You think Arch is complex??, get <a href="http://fedoraproject.org/en/get-fedora">Fedora</a>.
+If no, you could try installing it with the help of the setps mentioned <a href="http://jaipradeesh.github.io/arch/2014/05/06/Arch-Linux-Do-It-Yourself.html#sthash.KfcYbZUq.dpbs">here</a>.

 Stuck somewhere?
-Comment below with the issue.
-Before you are at beck and call, next blogpost on "Submitting Patches" will be up ;)
+Please be specific and comment below!

 Cheers!